 All school rules apply on school trips.

 (NOTE: If a student has to be sent home when on a school trip, it is at the expense of the family.)

-(indicates these are at the discretion of the deans and administration)
+(\indicates these are at the discretion of the deans and administration)

 INFRACTIONS CONSEQUENCES AWOL: leaving dorm/school grounds without permission (see Sign-Out) 20 hours; or possible withdrawal Bullying/Harassment/Hazing/Fighting: The student who injures another student will be responsible for all medical expenses, regardless of who provoked the incident, and for wages lost.
-8-20 hours; or possible withdrawal Cheating/Honesty: (see Cheating/Honesty Policy) Climbing Up: being on the roof of, climbing up on buildings, or the bell tower hours & restitution Computer: improper use of computers hours & loss of privilege; or possible withdrawal Electrical Equipment: tampering with electrical equipment 8-20 hours; restitution Fire Alarms/Security Cameras/Fire Escape Doors/Smoke Detectors/Sprinklers: opening fire escape doors, setting off fire alarms or sprinklers, tampering with smoke detectors or security cameras 20 hours; \$75 fine; restitution Found in Dorm: students in/around dorm of opposite sex possible withdrawal Horseplay: wrestling, slap-boxing, horseplay, etc Insubordination: constitutes failure by student to follow re- quest of a staff member, including expressions of disrespect, and repeated offenses 8-20 hours; possible suspension; possible withdrawal Meeting Irreverence: irreverence in worship meetings Pranks: water, snow, shaving cream in dorm or thrown out of windows, etc. 2-4 hours; restitution Profanity: use of profanity/taking the Lord's name in vain; (Second offense, the student will meet with the Ad Comm) Stealing: stealing/possession of stolen goods 8-20 hours & restitution Unauthorized Entry or Exit hours & restitution Unauthorized Keys: possession and/or use of unauthorized keys 8-20 hours & \$50-\$250 fine & restitution Vandalism: any vandalism and/or defacing of property 8-20 hours & restitution Vehicle Tampering: unauthorized use/tampering with vehicles 20 hours & restitution Water Tower: climbing the Water Tower 30 hours & \$200 fine Window Screens: damaging/tampering with screens/screen rivets; (Even a pencil-point hole is considered damage.) hours & restitution shorts worn with either bathing suit or tankini.
-Guys are not allowed to wear speedo-type swimwear.
+8-20 hours; or possible withdrawal Cheating/Honesty: (see Cheating/Honesty Policy) Climbing Up: being on the roof of, climbing up on buildings, or the bell tower hours & restitution Computer: improper use of computers hours & loss of privilege; or possible withdrawal Electrical Equipment: tampering with electrical equipment 8-20 hours; restitution Fire Alarms/Security Cameras/Fire Escape Doors/Smoke Detectors/Sprinklers: opening fire escape doors, setting off fire alarms or sprinklers, tampering with smoke detectors or security cameras 20 hours; \$75 fine; restitution Found in Dorm: students in/around dorm of opposite sex possible withdrawal Horseplay: wrestling, slap-boxing, horseplay, etc Insubordination: constitutes failure by student to follow request of a staff member, including expressions of disrespect, and repeated offenses 8-20 hours; possible suspension; possible withdrawal Meeting Irreverence: irreverence in worship meetings Pranks: water, snow, shaving cream in dorm or thrown out of windows, etc. 2-4 hours; restitution Profanity: use of profanity/taking the Lord's name in vain; (Second offense, the student will meet with the Ad Comm) Stealing: stealing/possession of stolen goods 8-20 hours & restitution Unauthorized Entry or Exit hours & restitution Unauthorized Keys: possession and/or use of unauthorized keys 8-20 hours & \$50-\$250 fine & restitution Vandalism: any vandalism and/or defacing of property 8-20 hours & restitution Vehicle Tampering: unauthorized use/tampering with vehicles 20 hours & restitution Water Tower: climbing the Water Tower 30 hours & \$200 fine Window Screens: damaging/tampering with screens/screen rivets; (Even a pencil-point hole is considered damage.) hours & restitution

-- 6. It is inappropriate to wear unnatural-looking and excessive make-up. - 7.
-Medic alert symbols may be worn if the student has a note from the doctor. - 8.
-Tops must cover the midriff when sitting, standing, bending, or stretching. - 9.
-Footwear must be worn at all times outside of the dormitories. - 10.
-Hats may be worn in respective dorms, in the Cafeteria (not during Sabbath hours), and in the Fitness Center for recreation, but not when participating in a game.
-Hats cannot be worn in the Administration Building.
+- 9. Footwear must be worn at all times outside of the dormitories. - 10.
+Head coverings may be worn in respective dorms, in the Cafeteria (not during Sabbath hours), and in the Fitness Center for recreation, but not when participating in a game.
+Head coverings cannot be worn in the Administration Building or in places of worship.